almoslmi/teaching/p5/lesson1/README.md

 ## Step 3: Introducing P5

 With JavaScript (and pretty much any other programming language), you can load in and build on top of other people's work.
 This is great!
 This is great because otherwise, everyone who wanted to make something would have to write all of the supporting/utility/framework-ey code as well.
 There would be a billion people all writing libraries that helped capitalize words and take the square root of things.
-The way you load in an external library is by including the relevant `script` tag before the `script` tags for your own code.
+One way you load in an external library is by including the relevant `script` tag before the `script` tags for your own code.
 Since HTML files are read and processed from top to bottom, the `script` tags that come first get loaded first and become available for your code to reference.

 One other thing to note.
 Before, we showed that you can include your code in between the `script` tags, like this: `<script>alert("Woohoo!");</script>`.
 We also showed that you can load a local file like this: `<script src="path/to/the/file.js"></script>`.
 What I didn't include is that the `src` can also be a path to a website, so you can load the file from the web!
 This is one easy way to load external libraries without having to download a bunch of files or keep track of them.